 Under Romney's leadership, Bain bought majority control of Worldwide Grinding Systems in 1993.
 It put up $8 million of the $75 million purchase price and borrowed $125 million by issuing bonds.
 In business since 1888, the mill was renamed GS Technologies.
 Bain immediately sent investors $36 million in dividend checks.

 "Paying distributions with debt is not uncommon," Duke University finance professor Campbell Harvey told Reuters.
 "The only thing that strikes me as a bit unusual is the size of the dividend.
+There would be logic in them saving some cash for a downturn."

 A steel business is capital-intensive and sensitive to economic conditions.
 That's why it needs to conserve money for the lean years.
 When the economy did go south, so did GS Technologies.
 Its bean-counters reportedly started skimping on everything from earplugs to basic maintenance of equipment.